GoogleCloudPlatform/functions-framework-dotnet/docs/testing.md

 the complete set of startup instances, or `null` to use the production behavior of using assembly attributes.
 The method returns the same builder it's called on, so you can chain method calls easily.

+Alternatively, you can decorate a type with the `FunctionTestStartupAttribute` to specify the startup classes to use, and call `FunctionTestServerBuilder.MaybeUseFunctionsStartupsFromAttributes` to apply the startup classes.
+This is called automatically in the `FunctionTestBase<TFunction>` parameterless constructor, using the test class itself - so adding the `FunctionTestStartupAttribute` to the test class is the simplest way of configuring startups in those tests.

 The `FunctionTestServerBuilder.UseFunctionsFrameworkConsoleLogging`
 method can be used to enable console logging in addition to the